thierrymoudiki/thierrymoudiki.github.io/_posts/2024-02-11-nnetsauce-tuto.md

 gradient-based optimization algorithms, QRNNs do actually engineer features by creating new, randomized or deterministic ones.

-The package lives and relies on a **well-supported and documented Python ecosystem**; the one introduced by Pedregosa et al. (2011):
+The package lives in and relies on a **well-supported and documented Python ecosystem**; the one introduced by Pedregosa et al. (2011):

 -   ML models are trained by using a method called `fit`